mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 */

+/*
 #figure(
   image("/figures/svg/20251008144755528.svg"),
   caption: [Hard changepoints are difficult, best we can do are steep slopes.], ) <fig:steep>
+*/

+=== Comments
+We now discuss some aspects of the solution @eq:kgfm in greater detail.
+This Section can be safely skipped.

+==== Precision
+In this view, increasing $H$ increases the _Monte Carlo resolution_ with which the regression model samples its feature space.
+The nonparametric limit replaces explicit random changepoints with their continuous Gaussian measure, yielding a Gaussian process prior over $u'(t)$ whose covariance is the arc-cosine kernel restricted to the open phase of the glottal cycle.

 ==== Neural networks again.
 The marginalization above was first done by #pcite(<Cho2009>) in the context of infinite-width neural networks in the style of #pcite(<Neal1996>) #pcite(<Williams1998>).
 This viewpoint also allows for going beyond a depth 1 network by iteration of the $arccos$ kernel.#footnote[Kernel composition (reiteration) is indeed a valid kernel operation in general, as recently emphasized by @Dutordoir2020.]